 You’ve already given up prosecco and your favourite cheese, do you really have to give up Zumba too?
 If you’re worried about your bump-safe exercise routine, don’t be.
 Despite the various myths that litter the internet, staying active during pregnancy has massive benefits for you and your baby.
 Based on our research and experience looking after thousands of pregnant women here at the Women’s Health Academic Centre, we will dispel the myths and offer practical tips on keeping fit during your pregnancy.

-Will exercising during my pregnancy put my baby at risk of a premature birth?
+Will exercising during my pregnancy put my baby at risk of premature birth?

 No, in fact, recent research proves exercising when pregnant decreases the likelihood.
 When we studied over 1000 women, even the ones who ran several times a week until the final stages of pregnancy showed no increased risk of premature birth.
-Unfortunately, this is also likely to be why ten laps round the park doesn’t start your labour off when you’re overdue!
+Unfortunately, this is also likely to be why ten laps around the park don’t start your labour off when you’re overdue!